Listen to the podcast

 My two thoughts about this are not racism and hate crimes.
 I’m not dismissing them because they are real, but my mind does not stay there.
 Racism and hate crimes are symptoms anyway, so talking about those things ad nausea does not help.
 It only deepens historical white racism and affirms the black person’s “right” to destroy something.
 The two things I thought about regarding this latest commentary on America were:

-Movies – Every summer the world (or a city) is blown to smithereens.
-I have lost count on how many times someone destroyed the world.
-New York City has been destroyed so many times that it does not matter anymore.
-Today’s child has no patience or appetite for a slow moving movie that develops its characters.
+Movies – Every summer the movie-makers blow our world (or a city) to smithereens.
+I have lost count of how many times someone destroyed the world.
+Someone has destroyed New York City so many times that it does not matter anymore.
+Today’s child has no patience or appetite for a slow-moving movie that develops its characters.

-MMA – Then there is the brutality of sports.
+MMA – Then sports are brutal.
 Last week Amanda Nunes knocked Ronda Rousey into next week.
 Twitter could not keep up with the millions of commenters, most of whom enjoyed her getting her block knocked off.

 NFL – Also last week, two NFL quarterbacks broke their fibulas.
 Another player was out for a sixth game because of a concussion.
 These three NFL incidents are three needles in a haystack of violence that most sport’s fans do not care enough about to stop watching it.

 Gaming – Throw in two generations of fake violence pumped out to the gaming community that is so real that the lines between truth and fiction are meaningless.
 Not to mention the dulling of the conscience to where video violence is okay.

 Then you have the disinhibition effect.
 Social Media is a world where people are less inhibited to say and do things, especially mean or provocative things because it’s cyberspace, not real space.